 An early ectopic pregnancy can sometimes be treated with an injection of methotrexate, which stops the growth of the embryo.

-If the pregnancy is farther along, a woman will likely need surgery to remove the abnormal pregnancy.
+If the pregnancy is farther along, you'll likely need surgery to remove the abnormal pregnancy.
 In the past, this was a major operation, requiring a large incision across the pelvic area, and this can still be necessary in cases of emergency or extensive internal injury.

 Many women who have had an ectopic pregnancy will go on to have normal pregnancies in the future, but some will have difficulty becoming pregnant again.
 This difficulty is more common in women who also had fertility problems before the ectopic pregnancy.
-It depends on a woman's fertility before the ectopic pregnancy, as well as the extent of any damage that happened.
+Your prognosis depends on your fertility before the ectopic pregnancy, as well as the extent of any damage incurred.

-While any woman can have an ectopic pregnancy, the risk is higher for women who are older than 35 and those who have had:
+While any woman can have an ectopic pregnancy, the risk is higher for women who are over 35 and those who have had:

 Some birth control methods also can affect a woman's risk of ectopic pregnancy.
 Those who become pregnant while using an intrauterine device (IUD) might be more likely to have an ectopic pregnancy.
 Smoking and having multiple sexual partners also increase the risk of an ectopic pregnancy.